How to Control Flies in Horses

 For More Information

-For more information on fly control in horses, please visit the Hyperdrug website:
+For more information on fly control in horses, please visit the Hyperdrug website.

 Fly Control in Horses

-Fly control is an important part of horse care, especially during the spring and summer months when flies are most prevalent.
-There are a number of different ways to control flies, and the best approach will vary depending on the individual horse and the environment.
+There are a range of different methods to control flies for horses, and the best approach will vary depending on the individual horse and the environment.
+Learn more about horse fly control and our professional tips below.

 Types of Flies that Can Affect Horses